 I still collect dolls, and I continuously endeavor to try to never be ashamed of that fact.
 I also sometimes collect action figures, too.
 Love Play Arts figures.
 Love.

-As for Shakespeare and the question of his authorship, I honestly couldn't care any less about it.
+As for Shakespeare and the question of his authorship, I'm really not all that concerned about it.
 We have the body of that particular work—whosever it may be—so what does it matter who wrote it?
 For myself, I'm on the fence, as to the whole Stratfordian/Oxfordian argument.
 Those two factions honestly remind me of the Lion and the Unicorn duking it out from Alice Through the Looking-Glass. o.0; Still, I admit that I do like a rather compelling argument of this sort, and the whole Edward de Vere angle, I confess, intrigues me.

 Seeing almost anything Hello Kitty makes my day. :)

 On a final note, I’m also in college and I work, so updates will unfortunately not be as constant, compared to when I was in high school.
 However, I promise to update whenever I can, since writing is a part of me, and is something I cannot abandon entirely.
-My eternal thanks to all who have read, reviewed, and have remained patient with me throughout the years; you guys mean a lot to me!
-Thanks! :D
+My eternal thanks to all who have read, reviewed, and have remained patient with me throughout the years; all of you mean a lot to me!
+Thanks so much for being there, when I needed it most! :D

 Unsafe External Link